Union Jack flag icon Canada flag Canada Ireland flag Ireland

 What are the rules?

-• Cross-cutting rules providing greater clarity on the FCA’s expectations under the new Principle and helping firms interpret the four outcomes (see below).
+• Cross-cutting rules provide greater clarity on the FCA’s expectations under the new Principle and help firms interpret the four outcomes (see below).

 What do these outcomes relate to?